di-sukharev/AI-TDD/README.md

 ## Setup

-1. Install ai-tdd globally to use in any repository:
+1. Install AI-TDD globally to use in any repository:

    ```sh
    npm install -g ai-tdd